mantidproject/documents/Design/Crystallography/Crystallography-roadmap-suggestion.md

 In addition to the short term goals, there are some issues that could be solved within the existing framework but may require redesign of certain components, some of them even more low level than what’s in Geometry:

   - Add "Reflection"-class.
 Conceptually this class is somewhere between V3D and Peak in terms of complexity and scope.
 Reflection would essentially include the Miller indices HKL and probably a d-value and a structure factor.
 Peak would then hold a Reflection internally, probably a pointer.
 That way, several peaks could point to the same reflection, the reflection could probably also point to its "reflection family".
 Such a structure would make gathering statistics on reflections and unique reflections very simple.
+Taking into account a good point from Owen, the reflections' lifetime and ownership have to be managed carefully, for example in a pool.
   - Evaluate feasibility and usage of HKLFilter.
 If it turns out to be well usable, add the concept of an HKLTransformation.
 These transformations would provide mappings of the form V3D -> x, where x could be double or again V3D.
   - Create a transforming iterator for use with HKLGenerator.
 That way, transformations of reflections could be performed on the fly while creating them.
   - Look at other algorithms in Crystal-module.
 Some of them can be formulated in a much more concise way using HKLGenerator, PointGroup and so on with added possibilities to improve performance (SortHKL example from above).
 Other algorithms could profit from extended functionality.